About the Trust

 The Trust sponsors bi-annual workshops, which bring together clinicians, educators, academics and other professionals who work with children with visual impairment.
 The aim is to share research, experience and insights and help stimulate the interchange between research and practice relevant to children with visual impairment.

-Recent workshops have covered themes in visual impairment including quality of life, face and emotion processing, music and education, technology.
-Our next workshop will be held in May 2013.
+Recent workshops have covered themes in visual impairment including quality of life, face and emotion processing, education, technology and infant observation.
+Our next workshop will be held in May 2014.
 Workshops take place at the UCL Institute of Child Health in London.
 We provide lunch and refreshments during the day.
-Registration is £15 for professionals in paid employment and £5 for students.
+Please note if you would like to attend it is important that you reserve a place by emailing firstname.lastname@example.org in advance as spaces are limited.
+We suggest a donation of £20 for professionals in paid employment and £10 for students attending the workshop.
+Ideally we request that donations are paid in advance via our bmycharity page: http://www.bmycharity.com/charities/marykitzingertrust.

 The Mary Kitzinger Trust was established by the parents of Mary Kitzinger, following her tragically early death on the 7th February 1985 at the age of 35.
 Mary was an exceptionally gifted child psychologist who worked with children with all kinds of disabilities.
 She was particularly interested in the young visually impaired child and attained a deep and sensitive understanding of the difficulties faced by such children and their families.